-- A. think critically and creatively to design and discuss treatment options for children and adolescents with conditions that affect occupational performance - B. utilize principles, positioning methods and devices in handling abnormal tone and reflexes; - C. apply knowledge of normal hand and grasp development and design activities and modifications for treatment of hand, grasp, and handwriting skills; - D. create intervention strategies and modifications in the treatment of children with oral motor, self-care, neurological, orthopedic, and sensory processing delays and psychosocial dysfunction. - E. apply knowledge of typical and atypical development in the to assess, plan treatment, and document plan of care for the pediatric population utilizing evidenced based practice - F. identify, grade, adapt, and justify purposeful and occupation-based activities to meet the needs of the pediatric population. - G. communicate effectively using appropriate terminology and therapeutic use of self with patients/families and other clinicians, both verbally and in written form
+- A. Think critically and creatively to design and discuss treatment options for children and adolescents with conditions that affect occupational performance - B. Utilize principles, positioning methods and devices in handling abnormal tone and reflexes;

+- C. Apply knowledge of normal hand and grasp development and application activities and modifications for treatment of hand, grasp, and handwriting skills; - D. Utilize intervention strategies and modifications in the treatment of children with oral motor, self-care, neurological, orthopedic, and sensory processing delays and psychosocial dysfunction. - E. Apply knowledge of typical and atypical development in the assessment, treatment, and documentation of the pediatric population utilizing evidenced based practice - F. Identify, grade, adapt, and justify purposeful and occupation-based activities to meet the needs of the pediatric population. - G. Communicate effectively using appropriate terminology and therapeutic use of self with patients/families and other clinicians, both verbally and in written form